srl295/srl295.github.io/source/_posts/full-stack-enablement.md

 _This has been a working document for a while.
 I am publishing it here so that it can serve for more public discussion.
 Thank you to Co-authors:  Anshuman Pandey, Isabelle Zaugg.
 Also thanks to others have discussed these items over the years such as Martin Raymond._

+> **Edit 2018-07-10** I have added some further references at the end.

 {% asset_img stackbooks.jpg "a “full stack” of resources" %}

 **Introduction**

 There are a lot of steps to be taken in order to ensure that a language is fully supported.
 The objective of this document is to collect the steps needed and begin to plan how to accomplish them for particular languages.
 The intent is for this to serve as a guide to language community members and other interested parties in how to improve the support for a particular language.

-The diagram below shows languages in one axis, and the “stack” of support tasks on the other.
+The diagram below shows languages in one axis, and the “stack” of support tasks on the other. **Edit:** See [W3C’s Language matrix][w3cmatrix] for a great example detailed matrix.

 {% asset_img support.png "Language vs the “Support Stack”" %}